Shantanu993/Shantanu993/README.md

 # 💫 About Me:
 👾 I'm pursuing my Bachelor's in Computer Science and Engineering !<br>
-🔭 I’m currently working on my DevOps Skills !<br>👯 I’m open to collaborate on Full Stack web and app projects !<br>
+🔭 I’m currently working on my Cloud and DevOps Skills !<br>👯 I’m open to collaborate on Full Stack web and app projects !<br>

 ## 🌐 Socials: